mtth/kit/README.rst

   * Start a shell in your project's context (using IPython_ if available)
   * Start the Flower_ monitor tool

+* No more complicated and sometimes circular, import schemes: ``kit.Flask`` and ``kit.Celery`` always return the correct (and configured) application corresponding to the module.

-Kit handles all the Flask, Celery, and SQLAlchemy setup.
-It only creates those you need for your application and makes sure database connections are correctly handled under the hood.
+* Kit makes sure database connections are correctly handled (e.g. removed after each request and task) under the hood.
+You can configure this behavior via the ``kit.teardown_handler`` decorator.

 Check out the ``examples/`` folder for a few sample applications or read the full documentation on `GitHub pages`_.